Sciadopitys verticillata

-Sciadopitys verticillata, the kōyamaki or Japanese umbrella-pine, is a unique conifer endemic to Japan, Sakhalin, and the Kuril Islands.
+Sciadopitys verticillata, the kōyamaki or Japanese umbrella-pine, is a unique conifer endemic to Japan.
 It is the sole living member of the family Sciadopityaceae and genus Sciadopitys, a living fossil with no close relatives.
 The oldest fossils of Sciadopitys are from the Late Cretaceous of Japan, and the genus was widespread in Laurasia during most of the Cenozoic, especially in Europe until the Pliocene.
 A European relative of this species may have been the primary source of Baltic amber, according to some studies.